lkiesow/weblog.lkiesow.de/20220223-proxmox-test-machine-self-servic/part-0-the-idea.md

 The Perfect Plan Crushed
 ------------------------

-To make it quite clear from the begging: Our network administrators said no to this idea and I had to abandon it.
+To make it quite clear from the beginning: Our network administrators said no to this idea and I had to abandon it.
 But maybe in the future if the service is well established they change their mind.
 Who knows.

 Our data center has a `/16` IP address block and I asked if they would part with a `/24` sub-block for me to route to my server, which I could then handle myself and use it to automatically assign addresses.
 Unfortunately, the answer was no.